HannesGitH/flutter_biometric_signature/README.md

 platform :osx, '10.15'
 ```

+### Windows Integration

+This plugin uses **Windows Hello** for biometric authentication on Windows 10 and later.

+**Platform Limitations:**
+- Windows only supports **RSA keys** (ECDSA is ignored)
+- Windows Hello **always authenticates** during key creation (`enforceBiometric` is effectively always `true`)
+- `setInvalidatedByBiometricEnrollment` and `useDeviceCredentials` are ignored
+- **Decryption is not supported** on Windows

+No additional configuration is required.
+The plugin will automatically use Windows Hello when available.

+### Common Setup

-2. Import the package in your Dart code:
+1. Import the package in your Dart code:

 ```dart
 import 'package:biometric_signature/biometric_signature.dart';
 ```

-3. Initialize the Biometric Signature instance:
+2. Initialize the Biometric Signature instance:

 ```dart